 Planning authorities are required to review their LDPs every five years.
-Because of the length of time it takes to prepare plans, we are already considering the planning and programming of the next LDP, i.e. LDP2, which will have to be in place by 2020.
-Our expected timetable for LDP2, and the measures we will undertake to consult people, are therefore included in this Development Plan Scheme at sections 5 and 6.
+Because of the length of time it takes to prepare plans, we have already started work on the next LDP, i.e. LDP2, which will have to be in place by 2020.
+Our expected timetable for LDP2, and the measures we will undertake to consult people, are included in this Development Plan Scheme at sections 5 and 7.